 Prince Edward Island is home to Atlantic Canada’s newest school of performing arts.
 With its rich traditions in music, dance and theatre, Atlantic Canada offers excellent youth and secondary school programming which produces students eager to pursue post-secondary education and training in the performing arts.
 The Holland College School of Performing Arts (SoPA), provides a post-secondary opportunity for students to develop their artistic skills, share their passion of music, theatre, and dance; explore career options in the performing arts; and gain an understanding of the business side of the performance industry.

-- Train and perform in a unique environment including the halls, green room and stages of Confederation Centre of the Arts and in Holland College’s new 300-seat Florence Simmons Performance Hall
+- train and perform in a unique environment including the halls, green room and stages of Confederation Centre of the Arts and in Holland College’s new 300-seat Florence Simmons Performance Hall

 The School of Performing Arts combines the significant strengths and national reputations of two well-established institutions, Holland College and Confederation Centre of the Arts.
 Confederation Centre of the Arts was founded in 1964 as Canada’s national memorial to the Fathers of Confederation, who gathered at Province House in Charlottetown in 1864 to discuss the creation of Canada.
 Dedicated to showcasing the best in Canadian visual and performing arts, this award-winning national arts centre is home to the internationally renowned Charlottetown Festival, one of the country’s most well-known theatre festivals.